Alfred Warden: Newington College

 In 1933 an Old Newingtonian grazier and author, William Glasson, donated two thousand pounds for the erection of a grandstand between the college ovals.
 The Glasson Pavilion was designed by Warden in conjunction with another Old Newingtonian architect, Arthur Anderson.
 It has seating on the southern side for three hundred and fifty-six people and for half that on the northern side.
 It was planned so that the pavilion, which was in an overblown Federation Bungalow style could be extended to the east, although this didn't eventuate.
 The building also included dressing rooms, tea-rooms and a ladies' retiring room.

-The Stanmore road boundary of Newington is distinguished by a rusticated stone and wrought iron fence and two sets of entrance gates that were designed by Warden and are now heritage listed.
+The Stanmore Road boundary of Newington is distinguished by a rusticated stone and wrought iron fence and two sets of entrance gates that were designed by Warden and are now heritage listed.
 In 1936 the Millner gates were opened after a benefaction by Colonel Thomas Millner MC VD in memory of his father, an Old Boy of Prince Alfred College, Adelaide.
-In 1938 the second set of gates were opened and named in honour of Frank E Dixon who left a substantial bequest to the college in 1929.
-Dixon's estate also left five hundred pounds to the University of Sydney, who award an annual chemistry scholarship in his name.
+In 1938 the second set of gates was opened and named in honour of Frank Edwin Dixon who left £200 to the school in 1929.
+Dixon's estate also left £500 to the University of Sydney who award an annual chemistry scholarship in his name and £1,000 to the Royal Alexandra Hospital for Children.

 During 1937 Philip Le Couteur pushed ahead with the foundation of a new and separate building for Newington's preparatory school students.
 This building, designed by Warden and known as Wyvern House, was finished in 1938.
 Inter-War Stripped Classical in appearance, the building had well-lit classrooms for one hundred and fifty boys, and two large dormitories with open-air sleep-outs for fifty boarders.
 In 1998, Wyvern house moved to a separate campus and the building has been renamed the Le Couteur Wing.
 At the rear of the Warden designed Le Couter Wing the Tupou College Centre for Year 7 students has been opened recognising Newington's long historic links with Tupou College and the Pacific Kingdom of Tonga.
 The building was opened in 2016 by King Tupou VI of Tonga.